 Over the coming weeks, thousands of Irish bargain-hunters are likely to make the trip to Northern Ireland to do their Christmas shopping.
-In fact, in an AA membership poll
+With the pound remaining weak as the UK gets to grips with Brexit, just over one in 10 respondents to our 2018 AA membership poll

 The capital of Northern Ireland is also the second largest city on the island, with a population of around 300,000 and all the shopping, entertainment and leisure options you could wish for.
 It’s also relatively easy to get to from the eastern border counties, north Leinster and Dublin.